What to Eat in Boston: 8 Can’t-Miss Foods

 I’m not actually a huge pasta fan, but I couldn’t pass up a bowl of Mama Maria’s pasta on our Politically Incorrect Food Tour.

 Sitting at Mama Maria’s dining table in her narrow house in Boston’s North End, we enjoyed a plate full of rigatoni smothered in a rich Bolognese sauce.
-It was the highlight of the tour (you can book the Politically Incorrect Food tour here).
+It was the highlight of the tour.

-The only way to try Mama Maria's pasta is on a unique food tour of the Boston North End
+A plate of rigatoni pasta covered in a hearty meat sauce, presented on a white plate with blue and yellow trim, on a table with a white tablecloth.
+The only way to try Mama Maria's pasta is on a unique food tour of the Boston North End.

 Only available on the Boston Politically Incorrect Food Tour